 - 1. If a person with disabilities requests a reasonable accommodation, the PHA must automatically approve the request.

 - a.
 True

 - b.
 False

 - 2. If a participant requests a live-in aid, the PHA must approve whomever the participant chooses.

 - a.
 True

 - b.
 False

 - 3. In order for a PHA to grant a reasonable accommodation, it must have information regarding the nature and extent of the disability in question.

 - a.
 True

 - b.
 False

+- 4. The HAP contract is the document that establishes local PHA policies for the administration of the HCV program.

+- a.
+True

+- b.
+False

+- 5. VAWA protections only apply to applicants to the HCV program.
+They do not apply to program participants.

+- a.
+True

+- b.
+False

-- 4. The definition of disability for purposes of granting a reasonable accommodation is the same definition used for a family to qualify for allowances and deductions from income.
+- 6. The definition of disability for purposes of granting a reasonable accommodation is the same definition used for a family to qualify for allowances and deductions from income.

 - a.
 True

 - b.
 False